Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Application Study: Exploratory Bicycle Frame Design with Constraints and Performance Targets

 \subsection{Models}

-For our case study, we train and test three Generative Adversarial Network (GAN) variants.
-The first is a `vanilla' GAN, a type of network that adversarially trains two networks, one which generates new designs and one which discriminates between existing designs and generated designs.
-The vanilla GAN is blind to design performance, only implicitly observes constraints, and does not promote exploration beyond the convex region of the dataset.
-The second is a Multi-Objective Performance-augmented Diverse GAN (MO-PaDGAN) which uses a performance-weighted DPP kernel to augment the loss function of the GAN in an effort to simultaneously encourage higher performance and greater diversity among generated designs.
+We train and test three GAN variants.
+The first is a `vanilla' GAN, which is blind to design performance, only implicitly observes constraints, and does not promote exploration beyond the convex region of the dataset.
+The second is a Multi-Objective Performance-augmented Diverse GAN (MO-PaDGAN) which uses a performance-weighted DPP kernel to simultaneously encourage higher performance and greater diversity among generated designs.
 MO-PaDGAN generally encourages diverse, higher-performing designs, but does not consider specific performance targets or explicit constraint handling.
-The third is a DTAI-GAN which further augments the MO-PaDGAN with a weighted target achievement loss and classifier guidance to avoid constraint-violating designs.
+The third is a DTAI-GAN which modifies the MO-PaDGAN to consider performance targets and classifier guidance to avoid constraint-violating designs.
 In this sense, DTAI-GAN is the only model that `explicitly' considers constraints, while the other models `implicitly' consider constraints by training only on constraint-satisfying designs.